ModelSEED/ModelSEEDDatabase/Biochemistry/README.md

 2. **abbreviation**: Short name of compound
 3. **name**: Human readable long name of compound
 4. **formula**: Standard chemical format (using Hill system) in protonated form to match reported charge
-5. **mass**: Mass of compound
+5. **mass**: Mass of compound or "null" when unknown
 6. **source**: Source database of compound (currently only source is ModelSEED)
 7. **structure**: Structure of compound using IUPAC International Chemical Identifier (InChI) format
-8. **charge**: Electric charge of compound or "null" if not specified
+8. **charge**: Electric charge of compound
 9. **is_core**: True if compound is in core biochemistry (currently all compounds are set to true)
 10. **is_obsolete**: True if compound is obsolete and replaced by different compound (currently all compounds are set to false)
 11. **linked_compound**: List of compound IDs separated by semicolon related to this compound or "null" if not specified (used to link an obsolete compound to replacement compound)
 12. **is_cofactor**: True if compound is a cofactor (currently all compounds are set to false)
-13. **deltag**: Value for change in free energy of compound or 10000000 when unknown
+13. **deltag**: Value for change in free energy of compound or "null" when unknown
-14. **deltagerr**: Value for change in free energy error of compound or 10000000 when unknown
+14. **deltagerr**: Value for change in free energy error of compound or "null" when unknown
-15. **pka**: Acid dissociation constants of compound with multiple values separated by colon
+15. **pka**: Acid dissociation constants of compound (see below for description of format)
-16. **pkb**: Base dissociation constants of compound with multiple values separated by colon
+16. **pkb**: Base dissociation constants of compound (see below for description of format)
 17. **abstract_compound**: Not sure of definition or "null" if not specified (currently all compounds are set to null)
 18. **comprised_of**: Not sure of definition or "null" if not specified (currently all compounds are set to null)
 19. **aliases**: Alternative names of compound or "null" if not specified (currently all compounds are set to null)

+### Format of pka and pkb

+Each pka or pkb is in this format:

+    atoms:value

+Multiple pkas or pkbs are separated by a semicolon.
+For example, this is the pka for NAD:

+    17:1.8;18:2.56;6:12.32;25:11.56;35:13.12

 ## Compound modifications file format
 A compound modification file describes modifications to make to the master compound file.
 There is no header line in the file.
 Each line has these fields: